Gaza Strip: History

+Before 1948

 Historically part of the Palestine region, the area was controlled since the 16th century by the Ottoman Empire; in 1906, the Ottomans and the British Empire set the region's international border with Egypt.
-With the defeat of the Central Powers in World War I and the subsequent partition of the Ottoman Empire, the British deferred the governance of the Gaza Strip area to Egypt, which declined the responsibility.
-Britain itself kept and ruled the territory it occupied in 1917–18, from 1920 until 1948 under the internationally accepted frame of "Mandatory Palestine".
-During that period, villages along the Gaza coastal plain expanded significantly, with both demographic increase and intensified agricultural production.
+With the defeat of the Central Powers in World War I and the subsequent partition of the Ottoman Empire, the British offered the governance of the Gaza Strip area to Egypt, which declined the responsibility.
+Britain itself kept and ruled the territory it had occupied in 1917–18, from 1920 until 1948, under the internationally accepted framework of "Mandatory Palestine".
+Villages along the Gaza coastal plain expanded significantly during this period, with both demographic increase and intensified agricultural production.